How to Start a Tech Company in Uganda A Practical Guide (2026)

 From registration to raising capital.
-A step-by-step guide for aspiring tech entrepreneurs in Kampala.
+A step-by-step guide for aspiring tech entrepreneurs in Kampala in the age of AI-First Startups.

 - Introduction